josshy92/E-Commerce/README.md

 # E-Commerce
-This app is a simple back end server that allows one to get, update, delete data from a databaase containing products.
+This app is a simple back end server that allows one to get, update, delete data from a database containing products.

 # Links
 Repo: https://github.com/josshy92/E-Commerce